lenafaure/articles/google-maps-api-limit.md

 #### Getting around the 60 results query limit

-The **Radar Search** request lets you to search for up to **200 places at once**, but with less detail than is typically returned from a Text Search or Nearby Search request.
+The **Radar Search** request lets you search for up to **200 places at once**, but with less detail than is typically returned from a Text Search or Nearby Search request.
 You basically get and ID for each place, but not much more details about it, not even a name.

 This means that you will have to somehow iterate through your results to call the [Place Details request](https://developers.google.com/places/web-service/details) by passing it the ID of each of the Places you found.
 The Place Details request is where all the parameters we look for are returned.